mmistakes/minimal-mistakes/_posts/2022-10-21-open-mic-docker-config.markdown

 {% include video id="5I6q7xRXvqg" provider="youtube" %}

 Docker has changed the way applications are built and run.
-However, one of the frequent pain points for newcomers is configuration of the containers - what are `ENV`, `ARG`, environment, `.env` file etc. This session will attempt to answer some of these questions and illustrate options of configuring Docker (and Docker Compose) containers.
+However, one of the frequent pain points for newcomers is configuration of the containers - what are `ENV`, `ARG`, environment, `.env` file etc. This session attempted to answer some of these questions and illustrate options of configuring Docker (and Docker Compose) containers.

 The text presentation is available [here](https://docs.google.com/presentation/d/1BBC_-WzDHnyRtK7B0zZ3VHxgS8SvpPpzEGE2KU2p4Yc/edit?usp=sharing).